 Is Super Micro Computer Stock a Buy After Recent Setbacks?

-super micro computer stock
+super micro stock

 Super Micro Computer Inc. (NASDAQ:SMCI) has been on a turbulent ride over the last 20 months, experiencing both explosive growth and sudden setbacks.
 From January 2023 to March 2024, shares surged by 1,350%, fueled by the company’s role in the artificial intelligence (AI) server market.
 However, Super Micro Computer stock is now trading 68% below its all-time highs, leaving investors to wonder if the stock can recover by the end of 2024.